cosmos/gaia/CONTRIBUTING.md

 We use self-organizing principles to coordinate and collaborate across organizations in structured "EPICs" that focus on specific problem domains or architectural components of Gaia.
 For details, see the [GitHub Project board](https://github.com/orgs/cosmos/projects/28/views/11).

 The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/28/views/2).

+## Architecture Decision Records (ADR)

+When proposing an architecture decision for Gaia, please start by opening an [issue](https://github.com/cosmos/gaia/issues/new/choose) or a [discussion](https://github.com/cosmos/gaia/discussions/new) with a summary of the proposal.
+Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, you may either start development, or write an ADR.

+If your architecture decision is a simple change, you may contribute directly without writing an ADR.
+However, if you are proposing a significant change, please include a corresponding ADR.

+To create an ADR, follow the [template](./docs/architecture/adr-template.md) and [doc](./docs/architecture/README.md).
+If you would like to see examples of how these are written, please refer to the current [ADRs](https://github.com/cosmos/gaia/tree/main/docs/architecture).

 ## Development Procedure